The Meaning of Numbers: The Number 110

 And she (Joseph's wife Mary) shall bring forth a son, and thou shalt call his name Jesus: for he shall save (sozo) his people from their sins (Matthew 1:21, KJV).

-Number 110 reveals two Gods!
+Number 110 Reveals Two Gods!

 "Psalm 110 gives us undeniable Scriptural evidence that there were two divine Beings Who were both known as Jehovah in Old Testament times.
 In the first verse of Psalm 110, David was inspired to prophesy that a divine Being called Adon would be invited to sit at the right hand of a divine Being called Jehovah.